 Not everyone is cut out for house sitting.
 You will be moving into someone else's space and following their routines - that's a big part of why it works so well for the pets.
 Part of your day will be taken up with some house sit duties - but this can vary from very little to as much as you're prepared to take on or experience.
 That choice is yours to make.

-House sitting can be in your home country or overseas.
-If you can get a visa you'll find the world's your oyster - the UK, Europe, the USA, Canada, Australia, and New Zealand.
-As word spreads and more expat communities take hold around the world, you'll find increasing options for house sits in tropical, world-wide locations.
-Dream about distant destinations, but consider the associated costs - the flights, getting about and living day-to-day while there - these expenses are often higher than those bundled in a package holiday.
+You can house sit in your home country or overseas.
+If you can get a travel visa you'll find the world is your oyster - the UK, Europe, the USA, Canada, Australia, New Zealand - are all popular destinations.
+But, as word spreads and more expat communities build around the world, you'll find increasing choices for house sits other world-wide locations.
+So, dream about distant destinations, but do consider the associated costs - the flights, getting about and living day-to-day while there - these expenses are often higher than those bundled in a package holiday.